archgrove/CoreStack/README.txt

 A more involved usage will create a CSAuth instance, and become its delegate to receive notification of all the Stack Exchange sites.
 You can then use these sites to built CSSite instances.

+You can see a "real life" usage example at http://sixtoeightapp.com/code/SiteStatisticsView.m / h .
+It shows how, given a CSSite object, you can use it to request data, receive it, then serialise and deserialise it.

 NOTES: